SFDO-Tooling/CumulusCI/docs/config.rst

 If you repeatedly specify the same value for an option while running a task, you can configure CumulusCI to use that value as a default value.

     Example: Let's enforce a 90% code coverage requirement for Apex code in your project.
-The `run_tests`_ task, which executes all Apex tests in a target org, can enforce code coverage at a given percentage by passing the ``--required_org_code_coverage_percent`` option.
+The :ref:`run_tests` task, which executes all Apex tests in a target org, can enforce code coverage at a given percentage by passing the ``--required_org_code_coverage_percent`` option.

 .. code-block:: yaml